shubs997/Assignment_Java_Shubham_Jadhav/README.md

 # Instructions to run the program

+### files description
+> Board.java - Class Board is used to represent the 2D grid of cells
+> Life.java - Class Life includes the logic which is given in the assignment

 ### Code is written as a simple java program use cmd / terminal to run and execute it
 ⦿ javac Life.java <br>
 ⦿ java Life <br>